Duration: 3 years

 "My experience of the course has been brilliant, engaging and thoroughly rewarding, becoming an active member of the University and taking advantage of the various opportunities and events has enriched my experience even more.
 Becoming a member of the Psychology Society encouraged me to meet new people and do things outside my comfort zone."

-The Division of Psychology has a number of dedicated laboratories which support psychology teaching and research.
+The Division of Psychology has a range of dedicated laboratories which support teaching and research.

-The Division has an active work experience opportunities scheme designed to assist students in gaining experience whilst studying.
+The Division of Psychology has an active work experience opportunities scheme designed to assist students in gaining experience whilst studying.

 Typical offer: BBC / 112 UCAS points